 Now, you might be spooked by the 33% inheritance tax example I have given you previously.
 That is for Irish citizens.

-You can consider these UCITS funds a lawful permanent resident of Ireland but are afforded different set of rules.
-Ireland have long been recognized as a destination of choice for investment funds due in no small part to the government’s encouragement in creating a flexible system advantageous to setting up funds.
+You can consider these UCITS funds a lawful permanent resident of Ireland but are afforded a different set of rules.
+Ireland has long been recognized as a destination of choice for investment funds due in no small part to the government’s encouragement in creating a flexible system advantageous to set up funds.

 UCITS stands for Undertakings for Collective Investment in Transferable Securities and they account for the vast majority of Irish domiciled assets and are distributed worldwide to more than 60 countries (based on 2010 Lipper data).

 UCITS funds’ advantage is that the investors in other European member countries can invest in them more easily.

 The advantage of funds domiciled in Ireland is that Ireland does not levy any inheritance, estate taxes on these Ireland domiciled ETFs and unit trust.

 23.6 Exemption of certain investment entities– Revenue Ireland